Julia Bryan-Wilson: Career

+Curatorial activity

-Bryan-Wilson is co-curator of Cecilia Vicuña: About to Happen at the Contemporary Arts Center in New Orleans in 2017.
-The show traveled to the Institute for Contemporary Art at the University of Pennsylvania in February 2019.
+With Andrea Andersson, Bryan-Wilson co-curated the first traveling exhibition of Cecilia Vicuña: About to Happen at the Contemporary Arts Center in New Orleans in 2017.
+The show traveled to the Institute for Contemporary Art at the University of Pennsylvania in February 2019, the Henry Art Gallery in Seattle, the Berkeley Art Museum, and MOCA North Miami.

+In 2024, Bryan-Wilson chaired the international jury of the 60th Venice Biennale.